itchio/capsule/README.md

   * taksi approach worked on win32, broke on win64
   * MologieDetours worked on win32, broke on win64
-  * Deviare-InProc seems to work for both, thank heavens
+  * Deviare-InProc worked on both but was GPL